-You should check the data to verify its accuracy before billing for the service.
-If there are any errors in the data, contact the local district responsible for the data entry as soon as possible and have them make the necessary corrections.
-The following is an explanation of each field on the Prior Approval roster:
+You should check the data to verify its accuracy prior to billing for the service.

+If there are any errors in the data, contact the LDSS responsible for the data entry as soon as possible and have them make the necessary corrections.

+The following is an explanation of each field on the roster:

+PROCESS DATE

-RUN DATE This is the date that the roster was produced by Medicaid.
+This is the date that the roster was produced by eMedNY.

+BILLING PROVIDER ID

-PROVIDER ID This is the Medicaid provider ID for your transportation company.
+This is the Medicaid provider ID for your transportation company.
+This is followed by the master file name of your transportation company.